tydeno/Ploto/README.md

 	  "PlotoFyAlerts": [
 	    {
 	      "DiscordWebhookURL": "https://discord.com/api/webhooks/xxxxxxxxxxxxxx",    | EndpointURL of your discord Webhook "PeriodOfReportInHours": "1",                                              | Period the report is send out and covering
-	      "PathToPloto": "C:/Users/me/Desktop/Ploto/Ploto.psm1"                      | Absolute path to the module as the background jobs needs to load it again
 	    }
 	  ]
 }